shanmukhsaibada/Excel_Vrindha_Data_Analysis_1/README.md

 ## Steps Covered
 1. Project Intro
    - Defined objectives and expected outcomes of the dashboard.
+   - The Datasets consist of 65000+ rows.

 2. Sample Questions
    - Identified key business questions such as:
      - Which sales channels perform best?